Blasda01/Global_Weather_Analysis/README.md

 **# Global_Weather_Analysis**

-In this example, you'll be creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
+In this project, I am creating a Python script to visualize the weather of 500+ cities across the world of varying distance from the equator.
-To accomplish this, you'll be utilizing a [simple Python library](https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API](https://openweathermap.org/api), to create a representative model of weather across world cities.
+To accomplish this, I utilized a [simple Python library](https://pypi.python.org/pypi/citipy), and the [OpenWeatherMap API](https://openweathermap.org/api), to create a representative model of weather across world cities.

 My objective is to build a series of scatter plots to showcase the following relationships: